-An ENT surgeon of International repute, Dr.Meenesh Juvekar completed his MS (Master of Surgery) in ENT from the renowned LMT Medical College, Mumbai in January 1999.
-He also secured the third place in the MS (ENT) Examination of Bombay University in January 1999.
-He is Diplomate on National Board and was awarded the Kameshwaran Gold medial for standing first In India
+An ENT surgeon of international repute, Dr. Meenesh Juvekar completed his MS (Master of Surgery) in ENT from the prestigious LMT Medical College, Mumbai, in January 1999.
+He secured third place in the MS (ENT) Examination of Bombay University and was honored with the Kameshwaran Gold Medal for ranking first in India in the Diplomate of National Board (DNB) Examination.

 Auditory nerve excitation by electrical stimulation has a narrow dynamic range, resulting in poor resolution of the intensity and frequency information of verbal stimulation through the Cochlear Implant.
 In addition, speech perception deficiency in patients with hearing defects can also affect their speech comprehension.